Kensington Gardens

 Kensington Gardens shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Kensington Gardens has a notably high level of educational attainment among its residents aged 15 and above, with 49.4% holding university qualifications.
-This exceeds the state average of 25.7% and the Greater Adelaide average of 28.9%, indicating a significant educational advantage for the area.
-Bachelor degrees are the most common at 33.0%, followed by postgraduate qualifications (12.8%) and graduate diplomas (3.6%).
-Vocational pathways make up 22.1% of qualifications, with advanced diplomas accounting for 9.2% and certificates for 12.9%.
+Kensington Gardens has a notably high level of educational attainment among its residents aged 15 and above.
+Specifically, 49.4% hold university qualifications, which is significantly higher than the state average of 25.7% and the Greater Adelaide average of 28.9%.
+This indicates a strong position for the area in terms of knowledge-based opportunities.
+Bachelor degrees are the most common qualification held by residents at 33.0%, followed by postgraduate qualifications at 12.8% and graduate diplomas at 3.6%.

-Educational participation is notably high in Kensington Gardens, with 27.4% of residents currently enrolled in formal education.
+Vocational pathways account for 22.1% of qualifications, with advanced diplomas making up 9.2% and certificates 12.9%.
+Educational participation is particularly high in Kensington Gardens, with 27.4% of residents currently enrolled in formal education.
 This includes 8.5% in primary education, 8.4% in tertiary education, and 6.1% pursuing secondary education.

 Frequently Asked Questions - Education